elf4j/elf4j-provider/README.md

 ### Writer

-Supports multiple writers; a log entry will be output by each writer once per configuration.
-Each writer can have individual configurations on minimum output level, format pattern, and type of out stream (stdout/err/auto).
-However, given the comprehensive support on writer patterns and various minimum output levels per caller classes, more than one stream writer is rarely necessary.
+Supports multiple standard-stream writers; a log entry will be output by each writer once per its configuration.
+Each writer can have individual configurations on format pattern, minimum output level, and type of out stream (stdout/err/auto).
+However, given the comprehensive support on log patterns and minimum output levels per caller classes, more than one writer is rarely necessary.

 ### Output Format Pattern